mnit-rtmc/iris/docs/action_plans.md

 ## DMS Actions

-[DMS] actions have an associated *sign group* to determine which signs are affected by the action.
+[DMS] actions have an associated *hashtag* to determine which signs are affected by the action.
 The action happens when the corresponding action plan phase is selected.
 The [message pattern] indicates which message is activated.
 If **activate beacon** is selected, the sign's _internal_ beacon will also be